 - Affordable – still only around $1.20 per week on your rates.

-- Convenient – no need to pack the trailer to visit the waste transfer station.
+- Convenient – no need to pack the trailer to visit the Recycling and Waste Centre.

 - Safety – kerbside collection makes it easier to reduce the risk of fire and storm damage posed by overgrown gardens.

 - Environment – your garden organics will be processed into soil and landscaping products.